zephraph/notes/Projects/procedure.md

 #### 2. Uniform handling of sync and async functionality

 I really love async/await as a language mechanic, but it comes with tradeoffs.
 An async function is somewhat of a contaminant.
-If you use an async function in another function you'll likely need to make that async (unless)
+If you use an async function in another function you'll likely need to make that async.
+Also, generally, error handling can be quite verbose.
+I'm a big fan of [[await-to-js]] as a tool to make the error handling story more concise, but it's no panacea.

+I conceptually map a procedure to something like a recipe.
+It's a set of (usually) sequential steps.
+Sometimes you have to wait, like in the case of water boiling.
+Sometimes you can act immediately.
+The overall approach doesn't change much though and I wanted that feeling to carry over into procedure.
+I don't care if a validation is sync or async.
+All I care about is that it runs when it's supposed to

 #### 3. Reusability empowered by lazy execution